yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 };
 ```

 And that's it!
 So how well does this perform?
-Running is with a training set of just 10 points, gives us just a slightly-better-than-random predictor with a correct prediction only about 55% of the time.
+Running this with a training set of just 10 examples, gives us just a slightly-better-than-random predictor with a correct prediction only about 55% of the time.
 This isn't too surprising as we're completely thrown off by the favorite number, that is large in magnitude, compared to the other features (it might be a good idea to normalize all the features, but that's a topic for a different post).
 Increasing the training size to 100 samples, the model already predicts correctly around 65% of the time.
 With 1,000 samples, the model gets it right around 76% of the time.
 With 10,000 samples, the model predicts correctly around 82% of the time!
-Not to shabby for just a couple of lines of code!
+Not too shabby for just a couple of lines of code!

 {% include image.html url="/assets/images/posts/spacial_partitions/corona_precision.png" %}

+The model's precision looks to saturate around the 8X% precision (with 100,000 training examples we get a precision of 83%).
+As an exercise for the reader, ***what is the theoretical maximal precision, of the ideal machine learned model on this data set?***

 ## Benchmarking
 So how does this implementation compare to trivial baselines (of basically just iterating over the data and taking the closest point, with only minor optimizations, like bailing early as soon as a point of distance 0 is found)?